-As long as the “context” makes sense, it doesn’t matter.
-And even then, it’s not always a cause for concern (unless the character is underage and it’s done in a vile way).
+As long as the context makes sense, it doesn’t matter.
+And even then, it’s not always a cause for concern.

 My problem with fan service and characters being “sexualized” is when it makes no sense to the overall plot, character, story or development.

-That’s when I’m forced to facepalm myself, and walk away with disgust and disappointment leaking from my taste buds.
+That’s when I’m forced to facepalm myself, and walk away with disappointment dripping from my taste buds.